-F.1 Standard Extensions
+F.1.
+Standard extensions

-These 3 extension types have been approved by the IAUFWG and are defined in §7 of this standard document as well as in the indicated Astronomy and Astrophysics journal articles.
+These three extension types have been approved by the IAUFWG and are defined in Sect.
+7 of this standard document as well as in the indicated Astronomy and Astrophysics journal articles.

 - 'IMAGE\\\\' This extension type provides a means of storing a multi-dimensional array similar to that of the FITS primary header and data unit.
-Approved as a standard extension in 1994 [8]. - 'TABLE\\\\' This ASCII table extension type contains rows and columns of data entries expressed as ASCII characters.
-Approved as a standard extension in 1988 [5]. - 'BINTABLE' This binary table extension type provides a more flexible and efficient means of storing data structures than is provided by the TABLE extension type.
+Approved as a standard extension in 1994 (Ponz et al. 1994). - 'TABLE\\\\' This ASCII table extension type contains rows and columns of data entries expressed as ASCII characters.
+Approved as a standard extension in 1988 (Harten et al. 1988). - 'BINTABLE' This binary table extension type provides a more flexible and efficient means of storing data structures than is provided by the TABLE extension type.
 The table rows can contain a mixture of numerical, logical and character data entries.
 In addition, each entry is allowed to be a single dimensioned array.
 Numeric data are kept in binary formats.
-Approved as a standard extension in 1994 [9].
+Approved as a standard extension in 1994 (Cotton et al. 1995).

-F.2 Conforming Extensions
+F.2.
+Conforming extensions

-These conventions meet the requirements for a conforming extension as defined in in §3.4.1 of this standard, however they have not been formally approved or endorsed by the IAUFWG.
+These conventions meet the requirements for a conforming extension as defined in in Sect.
+3.4.1 of this standard, however they have not been formally approved or endorsed by the IAUFWG.

 - 'IUEIMAGE' This name was given to the prototype of the IMAGE extension type and was primarily used in the IUE project data archive from approximately 1992 to 1994.
 Except for the name, the format is identical to the IMAGE extension. - 'A3DTABLE' This name was given to the prototype of the BINTABLE extension type and was primarily used in the AIPS data processing system developed at NRAO from about 1987 until it was replaced by BINTABLE in the early 1990s.
-The format is defined in the 'Going AIPS' manual [23], Chapter 14.
-It is very similar to the BINTABLE type except that it does not support the variable-length array convention. - 'FOREIGN□' This extension type is used to put a FITS wrapper about an arbitrary file, allowing a file or tree of files to be wrapped up in FITS and later restored to disk.
+The format is defined in the 'Going AIPS' manual (Cotton et al. 1990), Chapter 14.
+It is very similar to the BINTABLE type except that it does not support the variablelength array convention. - 'FOREIGN' This extension type is used to put a FITS wrapper about an arbitrary file, allowing a file or tree of files to be wrapped up in FITS and later restored to disk.
 A full description of this extension type is given in the Registry of FITS conventions on the FITS Support Office web site. - 'DUMP\\\\\' This extension type can be used to store a stream of binary data values.
 The only known use of this extension type is to record telemetry header packets for data from the Hinode mission.
 The more general FOREIGN extension type could also be used to store this type of data.

-F.3 Other Suggested Extension Names
+F.3.
+Other suggested extension names